insomnious/game-hogwartslegacy/README.md

 # Changelog

 All notable changes to this project will be documented in this file.
 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+## [0.3.0] - 2023-03-22

+Expanded support for Lua mods and ability to enable/disable inside of Vortex.
+Refactored code and some bug fixes.

+### Added

+- New page to enable/disable Lua mods

+### Changed

+### Fixed

+- Fixed bug with 'Open Save Folder...' menu action being visible when managing other games.
+- Refactored code and fixed some eslint issues

 ## [0.2.11] - 2023-03-08